Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

 The quantity $\Gamma_D/H$ is usually referred as the decay parameter and is denoted by $K$.
 Based on the value of $K$, an analytical approximation can be made for the final lepton asymmetry.
 In Ref.~\cite{Fong:2012buy}, such an approximation for the case of strong washout scenario is expressed as,

-Here, $Y(=n/s)$ is the scaled number density of particles and is closely related to $\eta$ parameter, used in our analysis.
+Here, $Y(=n/s)$ is the scaled number density of particles (with $s$ being the entropy density of the Universe) and is closely related to $\eta$ parameter, used in our analysis.
 Both quantities evolve similarly with temperature $(T)$ and thus can be used interchangeably with proper scaling ensured.
-Parameter $z_f$ usually lies b/w $7-10$ for $K=10-100$, and also it is assumed that initially, $N_1$ abundance is equal to its thermal abundance i.e., $Y_{N_1}\simeq Y_{N_1}^{eq}$.
-One may also find a more precise analytical approximation in Ref.~\cite{Buchmuller:2004nz}.
+Parameter $z_f$ usually lies between $7-10$ for $K=10-100$, and also it is assumed that initially, $N_1$ abundance is equal to its thermal abundance i.e., $Y_{N_1}\simeq Y_{N_1}^{eq}$.
+One may also find a more detailed analytical approximation of Eq.~(\ref{eq:Yanal}) in Ref.~\cite{Buchmuller:2004nz}.
+Using Ref.~\cite{Fong:2012buy}, we can write the relation between $\eta_{\Delta L}$ and $\eta_{\Delta B}$ as: